KSheeds1/The-Road-Less-Travelled-Hungary-Edition-/README.md

 Each callback function was moved inside the initialisation functions, where the createMarker function was called, passing the results as a parameter.
 While this resolved the issue and the markers were displaying on each map, a new error was thrown, indicating there was an issue with the order in which elements were being loaded.
 Further inspection led to the removal of the "onload=initMaps" attribute from the body tag of index.html.
 This attribute attempted to load the map div, which had not been created at the time.

+**From Text Search to Autocomplete Search Bar**
+The developer initally began this project using the Places 'Text Search' to retrieve data from both the Maps & Places APIs and did so successfully.
+In order to provide users with as many amenities as possible the developer passed five 'types' within one request and stored the markers for each of the types the developer wanted to display on the maps.
+To create the markers, the results from the text search request were passed to the function 'createMarker'.
+The results and types were then iterated through a nested for loop  the results  paswsed from createMarker were pushed into the object. was pushed into an Object.
+The aim was to toggle between the different amenities using either radio buttons or checkboxes, in order to do this the input elements were added to the class 'selectedAmenities' and looped through to get their ID.
+Using the ID as a key for the object storing the marker data, the 'checked' selectedAmenity was then passed to an empty an empty array 'filteredAmenityLocations' containing the relevant data or markers to be displayed on the map.
+The developer then iterated through filteredAmenityLocations and attempted to create markers using the results of the loop and setting the markers as visible.
+However despite multiple attempts to display the markers the developer had no such luck.
+This is most likely due to the strict structure of the text search requests and the attempt to display more than one 'type'.
+In the hope of still being able to provide site users with as much information as possible, the developer chose to remove the Places Text Search in exchange for the Places Autocomplete Search Bar widget.
+This provided a much cleaner solution to the issue at hand and also broadened the scope of data available to the user as well as increasing interactivity with the map.
+Used in conjunction with 'getDetails' the user can click on the markers and the side bar displays additional information for each place.id.

 **EmailJS**